Sheet bend

-The sheet bend (also known as becket bend, weaver's knot and weaver's hitch) is a bend.
+The sheet bend (also known as weaver's knot and weaver's hitch) is a bend knot.
 It is practical for joining lines of different diameter or rigidity.

 It is quick and easy to tie, and is considered so essential it is the first knot given in the Ashley Book of Knots.
 Additionally, it is one of the six knots given in the International Guild of Knot Tyers' Six Knot Challenge, along with the clove hitch, bowline, reef knot (square knot), round turn and two half-hitches, and sheepshank.

 The sheet bend is related in structure to the bowline; like the bowline, it has a tendency to work loose when not under load.
 For increased security, it is sometimes recommended that one add another turn in the smaller end, making a double sheet bend; in most cases, however, a single sheet bend should suffice.
+The becket hitch is another structurally similar knot.

 As a bend, its advantages lie in its simplicity and non-jamming properties.

 It is commonly taught in Scouting.

 Definition

-The term "sheet bend" derives from its use bending ropes to sails (sheets).
-It is mentioned in David Steel's 1794 book Elements and Practice of Rigging and Seamanship but was used by Neolithic peoples for tying the meshes of fishing nets.
+A sheet is a line used to trim sails.
+A bend is a knot used to join the ends of two lines.
+The "sheet bend" is mentioned in David Steel's 1794 book Elements and Practice of Rigging and Seamanship but was used by Neolithic peoples for tying the meshes of fishing nets.
 The name "weaver's knot" comes from its historic use in textile mills.
 Even in modern operations, weavers are taught to use this particular knot when correcting broken threads in the warp.